1. How often is the University Crime Dashboard updated?

 - Report online with our Tip Form

-- Use our mobile app
+- Use our mobile app, available for iOS and Android devices.

 Thank you for helping us keep Houston safe!